RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-10-november-2019.md

 ## Information

 - End of Life (EOL) for Redis Enterprise Software 5.4, as well as for Redis Modules and previous RS versions, can be found [here](https://docs.redislabs.com/latest/rs/administering/product-lifecycle/).
-- When using Google Chrome browser on Catalina (new macOS) with self-signed certificate for the UI, the self-signed certificate should be updated to include extendedKeyUsage field (or contact [Support](support@redislabs.com)).
+- When using Google Chrome browser on Catalina (new macOS) with self-signed certificate for the UI generated after June 2019, the self-signed certificate should be updated to include extendedKeyUsage field (or contact [Support](support@redislabs.com)).

 ## Important Fixes